First, let’s define what a social media audit is exactly.

-Now the last tip we’ll share, is that before you do anything, you need to first determine what your social media goals are.
+Now the last tip we’ll share, is that before you do anything, you need to first determine your social media goals are.

 What are you auditing?

-Here at LYFE Marketing, we typically look at our follower growth, engagement rate, and ROAS (which means Return On Ad Spend).
+When you get our expert social media marketing services, we typically look at our follower growth, engagement rate, and ROAS (which means Return On Ad Spend).